Available 24 Hours a Day

 Of course, if you do not wish to take a deal, the team at The Law Offices of Lloyd Long is always ready to prepare your case for trial and make the best possible arguments for your innocence in the courtroom.
 We will gather all the possible evidence, put on witnesses if we have any, and vigorously challenge and question the evidence and witnesses introduced against you by the government.
 Even if you are convicted, Attorney Lloyd Long has extensive experience filing post-conviction appeals and successfully getting convictions overturned or sentences terminated or reduced.

-What Should I Do If the Philadelphia Police Ask to Speak with Me Before an Arrest?
+What Should You Do if the Police Ask to Speak Before an Arrest?

 While the police can sometimes make an arrest on the spot if they personally witness you commit a crime or otherwise have probable cause to believe you did so, most of the time there will be some sort of investigation into the incident before the police apply with a judge for an arrest warrant.
 This can include gathering physical evidence as well as speaking with witnesses.
 If the police approach you as part of an investigation and ask for you to speak with them, you should never do so without first speaking with a skilled Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long.